codepath/android_guides/The-CodePath-Goal.md

 As software engineers, we have a strong need to "keep up" with the rapidly changing field of software development.
 Have you ever wanted to play with a new technology and wished that you had other engineers to play around with, mentors to save you countless hours and guide your learning as well as high-quality curriculum and projects to make learning more fun?

-**Us too**.
+**Yeah, so did we**.
 This is in large part why we founded [CodePath](http://thecodepath.com).
 We are both engineers and founders and we wanted a better way for engineers to learn exciting new languages and platforms.

 ## Open-Source Documentation